digital-asset/docs.daml.com/docs/2.7.0/docs/query/pqs-user-guide.rst

 Here are the prerequisites to run PQS:

 -  A PostgreSQL database that can be reached from the PQS.
-Note that PQS uses the JSONB data type for storing JSON data, which requires Postgres versions 11, 13, and 15 are tested daily.
+Note that PQS uses the JSONB data type for storing JSON data, which requires Postgres versions 11, 13, and 15.
 -  An empty database (recommended) to avoid schema and table collisions.
-To see which tables to expect, see `Output format. <https://digitalasset.atlassian.net/wiki/spaces/ETX/pages/2939289605/Scribe+Early+Access#>`__
 -  Daml ledger as the source of events.
 While m/TLS is supported, auth tokens are yet to be implemented.
 -  Installation of `The Daml Enterprise SDK <https://docs.daml.com/getting-started/installation.html#install-daml-enterprise>`__.